melopsittacusundulated/melopsittacusundulated/README.md

 - 👋 Hi, I’m @melopsittacusundulated!
-- 👀 I’m interested in ...being chronically online and being alone 😿 also birds
+- 👀 I’m interested in birds! and sustainable transportation :D
 - 🌱 I’m currently learning Python and Java!
-- 💞️ I’m looking to collaborate on bird app bird app
 - 📫 How to reach me: send me a chirp dofilynn@gmail.com

 <!---